Kentucky Books: Best Novels Set in the Bluegrass State

 Book Summary

-Rose goes to St. Elizabeth’s, a home for unwed mothers in Habit, Kentucky, when she is pregnant but not unwed.
+Rose goes to St. Elizabeth’s, a home for unwed mothers in the town of Habit, Kentucky, when she is pregnant but not unwed.
 She plans to give her daughter, Cecilia, up for adoption when she is born, but instead makes a home for herself and her daughter at St. Elizabeth’s.

 Unfortunately, it’s not that easy to leave your past behind.
 Instead, it impacts who you become as a person and affects all your future decisions.